ClickCease

 Trex vs Wood Fencing

-- Pricing is based on a similar style wood fence with 6×6 posts, board on board design, cap rail, top and bottom trim boards, and stained both sides.
+• Pricing is based on a similar style wood fence with wood or steel posts, board-on-board design, cap rail, top and bottom trim boards, and stained both sides.

 Learn more about how wood compares to other Trex products.